- Parties and Ownership – Who can own real estate and what types of ownership are there?

 3. Employees – What employment issues affect real estate acquisitions?

-- With effect from completion of the transfer, the buyer assumes responsibility for employees working in the business transferred
+- the buyer assumes responsibility for employees working in the business transferred

 4. Procedure – What are the steps in a sale and purchase transaction?